mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 __2. Find something people will pay for__

-"Would *I* pay for this solution?
-If not, does there exist a type of person who would?"
+*"Would *I* pay for this solution?
+If not, does there exist a type of person who would?"*

 I think it's okay if the pain point addressed isn't exactly yours, as long as you feel confident you understand the domain and can really solve someone's problem in a way that is valuable to them.

 __3. Find a business model__

-"Is there a business model here with a clear value exchange that I can build a sustainable business on?"
+*"Is there a business model here with a clear value exchange that I can build a sustainable business on?
+Can it be easily automated and scaled?"*

 I am only interested in business models that offer a product for a price, either recurring or large one-time purchases.
 I am not interested in creating social product businesses since the failure rates are astronomical and I don't find the business models interesting.